NtshebetsengM/NtshebetsengM/README.md

 ![header](https://github.com/user-attachments/assets/38ccd08e-eff0-452f-b9fd-18c40a4b91bd)
 ## Hello World 👋
-Hi, I’m Ntshebetseng Kananelo Yamkela Mamoloi Moloi (yes, it’s a mouthful, but you can call me Nana 😉).
+I am Ntshebetseng Kananelo Yamkela Mamoloi Moloi (yes, it’s a mouthful, but you can call me Nana 😉).

 I’m a passionate software developer in training with a love for building and designing interactive apps.
 I enjoy tackling challenging problems and finding innovative solutions through code.